sandiponhalder/-ride-analytics-powerbi/README.md

-Ride Analytics Dashboard | Power BI
+Ride Analytics Dashboard using Power BI

 Overview
 I built this Power BI dashboard using a ride booking dataset to explore patterns in bookings, revenue, and cancellations.
 The goal was to understand how different factors like time, ride type, and customer behavior affect overall performance.